Introduction

 As restrictions gradually fade, people have started returning to offices.
 It is time to discuss the effects of working from home/office on mental health and how to manage them.

 Generally, stress and anxiety are common mental health issues associated with work pressure.
-Whether you work from home or in an office, you have to deal with work pressure.
-Working from an office, you can easily share your concerns and get a helping hand.
+Whether you work from home/the office, you must deal with work pressure.
+You can easily share your concerns and get a helping hand when working from an office.
 But when you work from home, isolation and family responsibilities can worsen stress and anxiety.

-While in the beginning, these may seem like minor issues, they grow with time, leading to severe mental health concerns.
-It is essential to address them early and make simple lifestyle changes to take care of your mental health in the longer run.
+While these may seem like minor issues, in the beginning, they grow with time, leading to severe mental health concerns.
+Addressing them early and making simple lifestyle changes to take care of your mental health, in the long run, is essential.

-Create a work-life balance for the well-being of mental health
+Create a work-life balance between work from home/office and the well-being of mental health

-An essential step you can take for your mental well-being is creating a work-life balance.
+An essential step for your mental well-being is creating a work-life balance for work from home/office.
 When creating a work-life balance, you draw a boundary between your work and personal life.
 This separation works wonders for your mental health.

-Now that we know its wonders let’s assess how to create a work-life balance?
-The current work from home and hustle culture considers work-life balance a myth, while it isn’t.
+Now that we know its wonders, let’s assess how to create a work-life balance?
+The current work-from-home and hustle culture consider work-life balance a myth, while it isn’t.
 You can create a healthy work-life balance by following seven simple tips.

-Here are seven simple ways to feel productive, stay motivated, and take care of your mental health while working from home/office.
+Here are seven simple ways to work from home/office to feel productive, stay motivated, and care for your mental health while working from home/office.

 1. Take breaks

-Taking breaks play a pivotal role in avoiding burnout.
+When you work from home/office, taking breaks plays a pivotal role in avoiding burnout.
 When you keep working without taking breaks, it hampers work, productivity and mental health.
 Taking breaks helps detach from work, reinvigorate, and return to work with increased focus.

 It may sound counterproductive to slow down and take a break while focused wholly on a task.
 However, taking a break rewinds and resets the brain, boosting productivity, work performance and mental health.

 Avoid sitting in front of the screen or scrolling social media during breaks.
-Instead, give your eyes a little rest and your body a little movement and see your vacation fuelling you up.
+Instead, give your eyes a little rest, your body a little movement, and see your vacation fuelling you up.

 2. Get organised

-Your sofa or bed can become your workspace when you work from home.
+Your sofa or bed can become your workspace when you work from home/office.
 Work files float around your home and seem to forget their place.
 No boss or colleagues around to pass comments on your workspace, so your workplace can become messy.
-As a result, you can easily be distracted, inducing the stress of work every waking moment.
+As a result, you can easily be distracted, inducing work stress every waking moment.

 An organised workplace improves work productivity and mental health.
 With your home/office workplace organised, it will be easier to find things, reducing distractions.

-It is advisable to have a separate workplace or work desk while working from home.
+Having a different workplace or work desk is advisable while working from home.
 Do not carry your work to bed — the best thing you can do for your mental health.

 3. Set and follow a routine